-I am so excited to share this post, which I co-wrote with Kathryn Finch!
+I am excited to share this post, which I co-wrote with Kathryn Finch!

 For a long time, our focus was on engaging the learners and making sure students were “actively engaged” in music making in my classroom.
 But more recently we have discovered that engagement is not enough.
-To make an impact and to optimize life-long learning, students must be empowered.
+To make an impact and to optimize life-long learning, we must empower music students.
 The best explanation of the differences between engaged students and empowered students came from Bill Ferriter.

 Which brings us to the question, what does an empowered music student look like?
 This student